chen0040/js-graph-algorithms/README.md

 ### Use Lazy Prim algorithm to find the minimum spanning tree of a weighted graph

-The sample code below show how to obtain the minimum spanning tree from a weighted graph using Lazy Prim algorithm:
+The sample code below show how to obtain the minimum spanning tree from a weighted graph using Lazy Prim algorithm (Link: [HTML DEMO](https://rawgit.com/chen0040/js-graph-algorithms/master/examples/example-lazy-prim.html)):

 ```javascript
 var jsgraphs = require('js-graph-algorithms');